vbaska3001/Docker_Project/README.md

 - Default MongoDB credentials are admin / password
 - Make sure Docker Desktop is running on your system
-- Copy this as `README.md` into your GitHub repo.
-- Customize the GitHub repo URL under `git clone` command.
 - This project is part of my DevOps learning journey and showcases Docker image creation, Container orchestration and app deployment using Docker image.